 Full TitleA Phase 1 Dose-Escalation, Safety, Pharmacokinetic and Pharmacodynamic Study of BVD-523 in Patients with Advanced Malignancies

-The purpose of Part 1of this study is to find the highest dose of an investigational drug called BVD-523 that can be given safely to patients with advanced cancers that have continued to grow despite standard therapy, or for which no standard therapy exists.
-In Part 2 of the study, researchers will also observe the preliminary effectiveness of BVD-523 against certain cancers, including melanoma.
+The purpose of Part 1 of this study is to find the highest dose of an investigational drug called BVD-523 that can be given safely to patients with advanced cancers that have continued to grow despite standard therapy, or for which no standard therapy exists.
+In Part 2 of the study, researchers will also observe the preliminary effectiveness of BVD-523 against a variety of cancers with specific gene mutations, including melanoma and lung, colorectal, and other cancers.
+This clinical trial is currently in Part 2.

 BVD-523 works by blocking the functions of a protein called extracellular signal-related kinase (ERK), which is part of a major pathway involved in the growth and spread of several types of cancer.
 BVD-523 is a pill that is taken orally (by mouth).